 Develop Better Regulations

 To assist with all the above, and more, governments need to improve effective regulations.
 This could involve:

 - Pricing water in a way that will be beneficial to all

-This is a crucial solution.
+Education is the ultimate solution for finding new and better ways to conserve water.
 It's the same with the climate crisis; the population must be educated on how to change their lifestyles to help reduce the impact of these threats.
 We must be fully aware of what lies ahead.
 Consuming less is a seemingly simple, yet hugely effective approach.

 It's not just individuals either, but corporations and supply chains need to be equipped with the right information to ensure they act sustainably.